 The amortization method used to determine the Statutory contributions is designed to collect more than the tread water level and, therefore, gradually pay down the UAL.
-However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$222.1 million over the last 10 years.
-The baseline projections assume the State appropriates 100% of the Statutory contribution beginning in FYE 2022 each year thereafter, at which time contributions are projected to be greater than the tread water level.
+However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of approximately \$178.9 million over the last 10 years.
+The most recent year, FYE 2022, was a notable exception to this pattern.
+The baseline projections assume the State appropriates 100% of the Statutory contribution each year.

 Contribution risk is the potential for actual future contributions to deviate from expected future contributions.
-The graphs on the following page illustrate the impact on projected future funded status and contribution amounts if the State appropriation remains at 78% of the Statutory contribution for each year in the future, rather than increasing to 100% of the Statutory contribution.
-We show the contribution risk sensitivity assuming the appropriation percent remains at the current level of 78%.
+The graphs on the following page illustrate the impact on projected future funded status and contribution amounts if the State appropriation declines to 80% of the Statutory contribution for each year in the future, rather than remaining at 100% of the Statutory contribution.